-The reconstruction project – which involves the widening of a one-mile section of Zionsville Road and adding a multi-use pathway along each side of the road – will start in the summer of 2019.
+The reconstruction project – which involves the widening of a one-mile section of Zionsville Road and adding a multi-use pathway along each side of the road – began in the spring of 2019 and is expected to be complete in November 2019.

 With increased development and growth coming to the west side of Zionsville, design has begun on a new roadway segment that will connect the intersection of 850 East/Cooper Road with CR 875 East to the north, also known as the North-South Connector.
 The design includes a roundabout at the intersection of 850 East/Cooper Road and Oak Street as well as a roundabout at the intersection of CR 875 East and Whitestown Road.
 The project is also expected to include a 10-foot multi-use path.

 Engineering work will continue through 2017, with land acquisition planned for 2018 and construction beginning in 2019.
 This project is included in the Town of Zionsville's 1983 Transportation Plan.